louismullie/treat/README.md

 **Contributing**

-I am actively seeking developer to help maintain and expand this project.
+I am actively seeking developers that can help maintain and expand this project.
 You can find a list of ideas for contributing to the project [here](https://github.com/louismullie/treat/wiki/Contributing).

 **License**